Kyle4cann/Splunk-Labs/README.md

   - [tcpout:my_indexers]
   - server=3.17.109.107:9997
-  - [tcpout-server://3.17.109.107:9997] to edit, press i to insert, and to save:wq enter.
+  - [tcpout-server://3.17.109.107:9997] to edit, press i to insert, and to save  :wq enter.
-  - Note: 9997 is the port to communicate through; we have to let Splunk receive from port 9997.
+  - Note: 9997 is the port to communicate through; we must let Splunk receive from port 9997.
-  - Go to Splunk Homepage, Settings, click on Forwarding/receiving, New receiving port, and type 9997, and click on save.
+  - Go to Splunk Homepage, Settings, click on Forwarding/receiving, New receiving port, type 9997, and click on save.
-  - Restart Splunk service on both servers, and to do that,t we have to change the Directory cd /opt/splunkforwarder/bin/ and ./splunk restart
+  - Restart Splunk service on both servers, and to do that, we have to change the Directory cd /opt/splunkforwarder/bin/ and ./splunk restart

 ![image](https://github.com/user-attachments/assets/228d5da8-3e10-4910-addf-60af02f93c46)